allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 There are no good guidelines on what architecture to use for a specific problem.
 Most researchers trust their intuition &mdash; which is not something one can learn easily.

-We decided to start from not-so-deep network, and evolve &mdash; probing different aspects of architectures to find a good one.
+We decided to start from a not-so-deep network, and evolve &mdash; trying out different aspects of architectures to find a good one.
-One limitation was the size of our dataset which was far smaller than some public dataset used in really deep networks.
+One limitation was the size of our dataset which was far smaller than some public datasets used in really deep networks.
-Our current best net has an input 128x128 pixels RGB image and consist of 4 convolutional layers (each of 32 depth and 3x3 kernel size) together with maxpooling layers and on top a fully connected layer and a a binary classification layer.
+Our current best network takes a 128x128 pixels RGB image as an input and consists of 4 convolutional layers (each of 32 depth and 3x3 kernel size) together with maxpooling layers and on top a fully connected layer and a a binary classification layer.

-### final architecture
+### Final architecture

 ![model](/img/articles/2016-12-05-deep-learning-for-frame-detection/model_s.png)

-We trained using stochastic gradient descent optimizer, we experimented with number of layers, depth of the layers, various pooling operations, removing/minimizing fully-connected layer.
+We trained using stochastic gradient descent optimizer, we experimented with network configuration (number of layers, depth of the layers, global pooling layers) various pooling operations, removing/minimizing fully-connected layer.
 We wanted to make the model good enough but not become very big because of two reasons:
 1. Runtime performance depends on the size of the network
-2. Such networks already have 50K-100K of parameters that needs to be trained on only 5K images, so there is a chance of overfitting (this is a situation when a model learns particular dataset properties and not a general problem)
+2. Such networks already have 50K-100K of parameters that need to be trained on only 5K images, so there is a chance of overfitting (this is a situation when a model learns particular dataset properties and not a general problem)

-To tackle overfitting we were using a validation set and train data augmentation, e.g. flipping images vertically or horizontally when training to make the dataset artificially bigger without affecting image distinguishable features.
+To tackle overfitting we used a validation set and train data augmentation, e.g. flipping images vertically or horizontally when training to make the dataset artificially bigger without affecting image distinguishable features.

 ### Evaluation & Results

-As a final metric we choose accuracy (fraction of images correctly classified) since our dataset was well-balanced (similar number of images in each class)
+As a final metric we chose accuracy (fraction of images correctly classified) since our dataset was well-balanced (similar number of images in each class).

-Here is the sample from our trained models:
+Here is a sample from our trained models:

 | name                                                 | train_accuracy | val_accuracy |
 |:---------------------------------------------------- |:--------------:|:------------:|